kadza/command-center/docs/kickoff_plan.md

 Below is a high‑level roadmap to bootstrap development and validate the core control-feedback loop quickly:

-1. Automated build & deployment (Completed)
+1. Automated build (Completed)
    • Set up CI (e.g. GitHub Actions) to cross-compile `robot-pi` for ARM (Raspberry Pi) and build `robot-web` assets.
    • Produce release binaries and web bundles as CI artifacts.
-   • Implement deployment scripts (SSH/SCP) to install the `robot-pi` binary and web assets on the Pi and restart the service.
+   • Provide deployment script (`scripts/deploy.sh`) to manually fetch artifacts and install the `robot-pi` binary and web assets on the Pi and restart the service.
    • Raspberry Pi runtime needs only `ffmpeg` and a systemd service; no local Rust or Node.js installations.

    ✅ Summary of actions: